 3. Results and discussion

 In the present study, the applicability of ionic liquid DLLME combined with HPLC was considered for the simultaneous determination of carbamazepine and lamotrigine in biological samples.
-There are several factors which affect the extraction process including type and volume of extracting solvent, type of disperser solvent, salt concentration and pH of the sample solution.
+There are several factors which affect the extraction process including type and volume of extracting solvent, type and volume of disperser solvent, salt concentration and pH of the sample solution.
+Optimization of the variables was performed using one variable at a time method.
+All experiments were replicated three times.
+The spiked concentration level in the optimization study was 5 mg L-1 of carbamazepine and 20 mg L-1 of lamotrigine.
+Enrichment factor (EF) and extraction recovery (ER) were calculated based on the following equations:

+EF = Csedimented/C0 (1)

+(2)

+Where, EF, Csedimented and C0 are the enrichment factor, concentration of the analytes in the sedimented phase and initial concentration of the analytes in the sample, respectively.
+ER%, Vsedimented and Vsample are the extraction recovery, volume of the sedimented phase and volume of the sample, respectively.
+Csedimented is calculated from a suitable direct injection calibration curve.
+Blank urine and plasma was obtained from ten different healthy volunteers.
+Different sources of blank urine and plasma (n=3) were used for testing the endogenous interference.
+There were no interfering peaks at either the carbamazepine and lamotrigine retention time.

 3.1.
 Effect of pH

-The extraction efficiency could be varied by adjusting the pH value of the sample solution containing the analytes.
+The sample pH is an important factor in the enrichment process, and which can affect the extraction efficiencies of the analytes.
 In this study, the pH values of the sample solutions were adjusted between 7 and 11 with buffers of sodium phosphate and sodium bicarbonate.
 As seen in Figure 2, the best peak areas were obtained at pH 10.
-Because it is suitable for formation ion pair complex.
+The pka value for CBZ is 13.13 and the pka value for LTG is 5.3.
+At the pH=10; the analytes were extracted based on hydrophobic interaction.
 Also, in acidic pH, the structures of the drugs were decomposed.
 Thus, pH=10 was selected as the optimum value.

 Figure 2.
-Effect of pH on the extraction efficiency
+Effect of pH on the extraction efficiency, Extraction condition: extraction solvent: [C4MIM][PF6], extraction solvent volume: 30 µL; dispersive solvent: methanol; dispersive solvent volume: 100 µL; concentration of NaCl (w/v)%: 1.0

 3.2.
 Selection of extraction solvent

 In the selection of the extraction solvent, certain properties of the IL that need to be considered are: (1) to extract carbamazepine and lamotrigine well, (2) to have higher density than water, and (3) to form a cloudy solution in the presence of dispersive solvent.
 In this study, three ionic liquids, including [C8MIM][PF6], [C6MIM][PF6] and [C4MIM][PF6] were investigated.
-By comparing them as extraction solvent, it was observed that carbamazepine and lamotrigine exhibited a better affinity for [C8MIM][PF6] (Figure 3).
+By comparing them as extraction solvent, it was observed that carbamazepine and lamotrigine exhibited a better affinity for [C8MIM][PF6], because of more solubility of the mentioned drugs in [C8MIM][PF6] (Figure 3).
 Therefore, [C8MIM][PF6] was selected as extraction solvent in the subsequent experiments.

 Figure 3.
-Effect of type of extraction solvent on the extraction efficiency
+Effect of type of extraction solvent on the extraction efficiency, Extraction condition: extraction solvent volume: 30 µL; dispersive solvent: methanol; dispersive solvent volume: 100 µL; concentration of NaCl (w/v)%: 1.0, pH:10

 3.3.
 Effect of extraction solvent volume